turtlecoin/wallet-file-interaction/README.md

 Note that this document only applies to wallets using 'WalletBackend', not wallet using 'WalletGreen'.

+For your convenience, a brand new, empty wallet is included - [test.wallet](test.wallet).
+It is using the password, `password`.

 ## Opening a wallet file

 ![A visual representation of a wallet file](highlevel.png)